meditationstuff/protocol_1/index.md

 * you're not in the universe, not moving around in the universe, the universe is in you, etc., etc., etc. (the better version of this); cf. phenomenological / conceptual reorganization that matters
 * stop, wait, account for the unaccounted-for, where's the unaccounted-for in your actions, plans, goals, where's the magic, where's the will figure it out later, where's the pushed-away no idea? you DON'T have to solve it or dissolve it; you just have to account for it, when it's safe to account for it
 * "independence always an illusion; only radical interdependence all the way down. acknowledging includes loss of individuality and separate self"
+* Layering or micro-layering is when some change (a) now prevents some other thing (b) from changing until/unless (a) is undone or delayered.
+In that case, (b) is now (once again) labile/changeable.
+Layering and layers “stack” and can create complex structure.
+Eventually it can be safe for like everything to be labile and the system “updates” itself and takes care of itself, spontaneously, effortlessly, costlessly, more effectively and fine-grain-Lu and responsively than “you” can, etc., etc.

 end "misc pith"